eggry/misalignment/README.md

 ```
 ### Update Configurations
 - If the models are stored in a different path, update the corresponding fields of the YAML files in the `configs` folder and Line 6 of the `run.sh` file.
-- If you use a virtual environment provider other than conda or have different environment namings, modify Lines 9-20 of the `run.sh` file to activate your environments appropriately.
+- If you use a virtual environment provider other than conda or have different environment namings, modify Lines 22-34 of the `run.sh` file to activate your environments appropriately.
+- Adjust the training precision and batch sizes in Lines 12-14 based on your VRAM capacity.
+For example, if you only have 48GB of VRAM instead of 80GB, use the settings in Lines 16-19 instead of those in Lines 12-14.
 - All experiments use a single GPU.
 If you have multiple GPUs, you can specify which one to use by setting the `CUDA_VISIBLE_DEVICES` environment variable.
 For example, to use GPU 1 in the current bash, you can run `export CUDA_VISIBLE_DEVICES=1`.

 ## Experiment Workflow